22 Fun Things To Do In Mendoza, Argentina

 There are several hiking trails on Aconcagua.
 The most popular one is the Normal Route, which takes roughly 18 days and starts in Lower Harcones Valley and reaches Plaza de Mulas.

-The hike to Aconcagua requires planning, fitness and proper equipment and you shouldn’t attempt to do it alone.
-Make sure to research a good company to organize your Aconcagua expedition.
+The hike to Aconcagua requires planning, fitness, and proper equipment, and you shouldn’t attempt to do it alone.
+Make sure to research a good company to organize your expedition.

-While hiking Aconcagua certainly is one of the top things to do in Mendoza, you don’t have to spend 3 weeks there to enjoy it.
-You can actually visit on a day trip and even just a walk to Camp 2 on a clear day is guaranteed to provide incredible sunset views.
+While hiking Aconcagua is certainly one of the top things to do in Mendoza, you don’t have to spend three weeks there to enjoy it.
+You can actually visit on a day trip, and even just a walk to Camp 2 on a clear day is guaranteed to provide incredible sunset views.

-Read my post 11 Reasons Why Hiking Alone Is Actually A Bad Idea.
+Read my post, Why Hiking Alone Is Actually A Bad Idea, for my controversial opinion on the matter.

 Mendoza Argentina